 A modern Irish “seanchaí,” or storyteller, is Eddie Lenihan.
 He collects the living folklore and keeps it alive by telling the stories.
 I did not get to meet him in my travels as our schedules did not meet up, but you can find his stories on YouTube, and he was featured in the documentary, In Search of the Fairy Faith in Ireland.
 Here is his website.

 If you want to learn Irish lore from an actual Irish person, then visit Lora O’Brien’s website.
-She is a native Irish traditional magic practitioner.
-She has worked as a guardian and guide for many of Ireland’s sacred sites, especially those relating to the Morrígan.
-Her Irish Pagan School is a literal goldmine of information and has many excellent courses that are free.
-Although, her courses are worth paying for.
-In fact, I’ve learned more actual lore and how to find credible resources from her than I did in graduate school.
-She also has several books.
+Lora is a native Irish traditional magic practitioner.
+They have worked as a guardian and guide for many of Ireland’s sacred sites, especially those relating to the Morrígan.
+Their Irish Pagan School is a literal goldmine of information and has many excellent courses that are free.
+Although, their courses are worth paying for.
+In fact, I’ve learned more actual lore and how to find credible resources from Lora than I did in graduate school.
+They also have several books.
 I would recommend any of them.

 Lora’s partner, Jon O’Sullivan (a.k.a.
 An Scéalí Beag), also has a wonderful blog, DagdaBard.com.
 I have loved his Dagda stories and have been known to disappear for hours at a time, reading his posts.